Veterinary Technology Overview

 - Willingness to assist with or perform a wide variety of medical, surgical and diagnostic procedures in the veterinary setting, including humane euthanasia.

 - Ability to act in a professional and ethical manner.
+Ability to respond positively to constructive criticism.

 Veterinary Technology Student Essential Skills